StuJ/conversation_simulator/README.md

 >"DeepMind 2028: "Our AlphaZero 7.0 model has made an astonishing breakthrough in creating original and efficient algorithms independently.
 Notwithstanding, it created an algorithm that inadvertently aided a cybersecurity breach due to a lack of situational awareness.
 Clearly, there exists a fine balance between innovative advancement and safety, pushing our estimate of AGI arrival to 5-7 years."
 ---

+### Debate
+---
+A debate between OpenAI, DeepMind and Anthropic on the relative merits of their AI alignment research agendas.

+A two-way debate between OpenAI and Anthropic on GPT 3.5 produced an [endlessly recurring, endlessly agreeing conversation](converse/conversations/ai-debate/ai-lab-debate-gpt3.5) about the importance of collaboration on AI research, even when explicitly told to disagree.

+When given the same prompt, and introducing DeepMind, GPT 4 produced a [much more coherent debate](converse/conversations/ai-debate/ai-lab-debate-gpt4) where the respondents actively disagreed.